JoshuaKGoldberg/emoji-blast/README.md

 * Fade it from `opacity: 1` to `opacity: 0`

 After an emoji is completely hidden, it is removed from the page.

+#### CSS+DOM Elements

+Each emoji element is animated with a CSS rule unique to its starting horizontal and vertical velocity.
+Each emoji element has a CSS keyframes-based transition that takes it on a curve along the page.
+Transitions are created on-demand and recycled when no existing elements are expected to have them.

+Class names by default are of the format `"emoji emoji-{x}-{y}"`.
+For example, an emoji with starting x-velocity of -3 and y-velocity of 4 would have `"emoji emoji--3-4"`.

 ### Advanced Mode